Platformatory/blog/_posts/2026-07-10-Demystifying-Oracle-CDC-with-Confluent-Database-Kafka-Changes.md

 This is different from point-to-point database integration.
 Kafka becomes the central event backbone.

----

 ### 5. It Supports Schema-Aware Pipelines

 When used with Schema Registry and converters such as Avro, JSON Schema, or Protobuf, CDC records can carry structured schemas.

-This is important because CDC pipelines are not only moving data values.
-They are also moving the structure and meaning of the data.
+This is important because CDC pipelines are not only moving data values, they are also moving the structure and meaning of the data.

 For example: